 Future natural gas exploration may involve unprofitable efforts, not only from dry wells, but from wells that are productive but do not produce sufficient net revenues to return a profit after drilling, operating and other costs.
 Completion of a well does not assure a profit on the investment or recovery of drilling, completion and operating costs.
 In addition, drilling hazards or environmental damage could greatly increase the cost of operations, and various field operating conditions may adversely affect the production from successful wells.
 These conditions include delays in obtaining governmental approvals or consents, shutdowns of connected wells resulting from extreme weather conditions, problems in distribution and adverse geological and mechanical conditions.
-While the Corporation may obtain insurance in an amount expected to be adequate to cover any such adverse conditions, the nature of these risks is such that liabilities might exceed policy limits, the liabilities and hazards might not be insurable, or high premium costs may lead to a determination not to insure against specific risks, in which event the Corporation and results of operations.
+While the Corporation may obtain insurance in an amount expected to be adequate to cover any such adverse conditions, the nature of these risks is such that liabilities might exceed policy limits, the liabilities and hazards might not be insurable, or high premium costs may lead to a determination not to insure against specific risks, in which event the Corporation could incur significant costs that could have a material adverse effect upon its financial condition and results of operations.